-Prerequisites: BIO 132 or BIO 155 or BIO 254 or LPN 141 or MOA 141 and MAT 031 or higher.
+Prerequisites: BIO 132 or BIO 254 or LPN 141 or MOA 141 and MAT 033 or higher (MAT 033 preferred).

-NUR 124 Transitions Bridge & Care of the Family (4 CR) In this course exploration of the legal and professional scope of practice and the transition into the registered nurse role will be discussed.
+NUR 124 TRANSITIONS BRIDGE & CARE OF THE FAMILY (4 CR)

+In this course exploration of the legal and professional scope of practice and the transition into the registered nurse role will be discussed.
 Concepts of critical thinking, time management, and study skills will be explored.
 Students will become familiar with the nursing process as it relates to self-care theory and as a framework to develop comprehensive understanding of supportive-educative care of the childbearing client/family according to best evidence-based practices.
 The focus will be on the physiological aspects of the reproductive process and maternity cycle, including fetal development.
 Physical assessment and select skills will be reviewed.
 Laboratory and hospital experiences will be incorporated.
 Acceptance into the LPN to ADN program required for registration in this course.